-This proxy is solicited by the Board of Directors for use at the Annual Meeting on May 17, 2023.
+This proxy is solicited by the Board of Directors for use at the Annual Meeting on May 9, 2024.

-The shares of stock you hold in the account or in a dividend reinvestment account will be voted as you specify on the reverse side.
+The shares of stock you hold in an account or in a dividend reinvestment account will be voted as you specify on the reverse side.

-If no choice is specified, the proxy will be voted "FOR" all the nominees in Proposal 1, "FOR" Proposals 2 and 3, and for "1 Year" for Proposal 4.
+If no choice is specified, the proxy will be voted "FOR" all the nominees in Proposal 1, and "FOR" Proposals 2 and 3.

-By signing the proxy, you revoke all prior proxies and appoint Jugal K. Vijayvargiya and Gregory R. Chemnitz, and each of them with full power of substitution, to vote these shares on the matters shown on the reverse side and any other matters which may come before the Annual Meeting and all adjournments.
+By signing the proxy, you revoke all prior proxies and appoint Jugal K. Vijayvargiya and Gregory R. Chemnitz, and each of them with full power of substitution, to vote Materion shares on the matters shown on the reverse side and any other matters which may come before the Annual Meeting and all adjournments.